 Even better is the fact this card offers rewards without an annual fee.
 Upon approval, you’ll earn 5% back on the first $50,000 spent at U.S. wireless telephone services and U.S. office supply stores.
 You’ll also earn 3% back on purchases made in one of eight categories of your choosing plus 1% back on all other purchases.
 Bonus categories you can choose to earn 3% back in include airfare purchased from airlines, hotel rooms purchased with hotels, car rentals booked direct, U.S. gas stations, U.S. restaurants, advertising with select U.S. media, U.S. shipping, and select U.S. computer software, hardware, or cloud computing.

 Best for airline miles: CitiBusiness® AAdvantage® Platinum Select® World Mastercard

 We like the CitiBusiness® AAdvantage® Platinum Select® World Mastercard due to its large signup bonus and value proposition for small business owners.
-Upon approval of this card, you can earn 70,000 miles after you spend $4,000 on purchases within four months of account opening.
+Earn 65,000 American Airlines AAdvantage® bonus miles after making $4,000 in purchases in your first 4 months of account opening.
 You’ll also earn 2x miles on eligible American Airlines purchases, telecommunications merchants, cable and satellite purchases, car rentals, and gas stations along with 1 mile per $1 on everything else you buy.

-Finally, you get a free checked bag and 25% off in-flight internet service when you fly American and use your card.
+Finally, you get a free checked bag and 25% off in-flight WiFi when you fly American and use your card.
 The CitiBusiness® AAdvantage® Platinum Select® World Mastercard comes with no foreign transaction fees and a $99 annual fee that is waived for the first 12 months.

 If you want to learn more about this card, read our CitiBusiness® AAdvantage® Platinum Select® World Mastercard review.